Edible plant · fruiting

 Care notes

-Culture is standard for C. chinense superhots (see habanero, ghost pepper entries).
-EC 2.0-3.5 mS/cm. pH 5.5-6.5.
-Temperature: 2432°C. Very high light (DLI 20-28 mol/m2/day).
-Long season: 100-130 days.
-Plants are medium to large (60100 cm).
-Each plant produces 20-40 fruits.
-Handle with nitrile gloves; at 2+ million SHU, the capsaicin concentration is extreme enough to cause chemical burns on skin and severe respiratory irritation from fumes.
-The primary use is hot sauce: blend with vinegar, garlic, and tropical fruit for a sauce that delivers both extreme heat and the characteristic C. chinense fruitiness.
-Dried and ground Trinidad Scorpion powder is used as a heat additive in extreme hot sauces and spice challenges.
-A single plant produces more heat than most people can consume in a year.
+Culture is standard for C. chinense superhots (see the habanero and ghost pepper entries).
+EC 2.0-3.0 mS/cm. pH 5.8-6.8.
+Temperature: 2432°C. Very high light (DLI 25-35 mol/m2/day).
+Long season: 100-120 days.
+Plants are medium to large (60100 cm), each producing 20-40 fruits.
+Handle with nitrile gloves; at around 2 million SHU the capsaicin is concentrated enough to cause chemical burns on skin and severe respiratory irritation from fumes.
+The main use is hot sauce, blended with vinegar, garlic and tropical fruit for extreme heat plus the characteristic C. chinense fruitiness, and the dried, ground powder is used as a heat additive in extreme sauces and spice challenges.
+A single plant produces more heat than most people consume in a year.

 Notable varieties